ied206/Joveler.FileMagician/USAGE.md

 ## Initialization

-`Joveler.FileMagician` requires explicit loading of an libmagic library.
+`Joveler.FileMagician` requires explicit loading of a libmagic library.

 You must call `Magic.GlobalInit()` before using `Joveler.FileMagician`.